 Salesforce was just an application; the growth in its consumption by enterprises directly relate to their customer base.
 Hence, the growth is significantly more organic and the cost increases in a sub-linear manner.
 In the case of a public cloud, the enterprises are consuming actual compute, storage and networking resources; these do not scale well in terms of cost.
 In fact, as the cost increases rapidly, the on-premise installation starts to look cheaper, so long as the complexity and Opex can be minimized.
 Alternatively, the growth of consumption may not be directly related to the number of customers.
 Many workloads are solely run to perform software development and provide ‘freemium’ offerings.
 These costs will directly impact the bottom-line for the enterprise.

 There is a need for a solution that can tame all the complexity while simultaneously running on-premise workloads through a company’s servers, storage and network.
 In many cases, there are other reasons to do so, including data locality, performance, security, visibility and control.

 The real question is how to provide a public cloud-like service with on-premises servers and storage without adding a huge amount of operational complexity.

 Cloud management is an innovative approach that leverages a SaaS platform to simplify installation, monitoring and management of remote datacenters.
 The architecture and rationale is very similar to what Meraki did for networking.

-In order for this architecture to be beneficial, the infrastructure deployed in the datacenter has to work well with the cloud management built into the SaaS portal.
-It must be an integrated solution combining a set of server and storage devices and a SaaS-based web portal designed to operate together.
+In order for this architecture to be beneficial, the infrastructure deployed in the datacenter must work well with the cloud management built into the SaaS portal.
+It must be an integrated solution that combines a set of server and storage devices with a SaaS-based web portal, designed to operate together.